 - Sustainability – We invest in local ownership of our programs with permanent infrastructure, local expertise, education and ongoing advocacy.
 Continuous, consistent care can be achieved when local healthcare professionals provide the medical services.

 - Accessibility – We invest in expansion to increase of organization’s impact through improved infrastructure, communication and education in order to reach a wider community.

 - Utility – We pilot programs for the manufacture and repair of prosthetics and orthotics in the regions we serve.

-With our vision and combined efforts of our partners, MOi has brought mobility to beneficiaries in Haiti, Senegal, Sierra Leone, Vietnam, and Bangladesh.
+With our vision and combined efforts of our partners, MOi has brought mobility to beneficiaries in Haiti, Senegal, Sierra Leone, and Vietnam.